SE-ML/se-ml.github.io/best_practices/_posts/2020-01-21-share_experiment_status.md

 ---
 layout: practice
 author: Alex Serban, Joost Visser
-name: Share Status and Outcomes of Experiments Withing the Team
+name: Share Status and Outcomes of Experiments Within the Team
 category: Experiment
 unique_id: exp_status
 index: 17
 difficulty: #
+references: [BPDL, PMLPP]
 comments: True
 description:
 image: #
 photocredit: #

-intent:  #
+intent: Facilitate knowledge transfer, peer review and models assessment. #
-motivation: #
+motivation: Team members have different ways of managing and logging experiment related data.
+Adopting a common way to log experiment data and share it within the team enables members to collectively monitor and assess training outcomes. #
 applicability: #
-related: #
+related: [exp_quality] #
 dependencies: #
 survey_question: Q47
 ---

-- use W&B or some collaborative platform
+Although different team members have their own style of managing experiments and tracing their outcomes, it is recommended to adopt a common way of logging data, that is understood and accessible to all team members.

+Sharing the outcomes within the team has several benefits for peer review, knowledge transfer and assessment.

+Several <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank"> collaborative tools </a> enable central logging of experiment results.

+Whenever possible, it is recommended to use one of the tools available internally or externally (e.g. <a href="https://github.com/SE-ML/awesome-seml#tooling" target="blank">Sacred or W&B</a>).